-The house at 9 Green Street on the corner of County Street was built by Elizabeth Holland on Meeting House Green in 1811, and moved to the corner of County and Green Streets by John How Cogswell between 1872 and 1884.
+The house at 9 Green Street on the corner of County Street was built for Elizabeth Holland on Meeting House Green in 1811, and moved to the corner of County and Green Streets by John How Cogswell between 1872 and 1884.

 Thomas Kimball sold a house and land to David Pulcifer, Nov.
 6, 1798 (163: 223), who acquired a small tract in the rear of Elizabeth Holland, July 30, 1812 (199: 140).
 Sarah Safford, the widow of Joseph Puicifer, executed a deed of the northwest half of a house with land on Meeting House Greet to Aaron Perkins Jr., cooper, Nov.
 7, 1797 (164: 229), who transferred it to Daniel Holland, March 13, 1802 (171: 50).